Welcome to lab 4!

 y.
 Use the methods of

 Robotto simulate a mouse click (which is a press followed by a release) at the given location.
 Check out the documentation to see what methods are available.
-Include a slight delay after pressing and releasing so that slow humans like us can see what the
+Use the left mouse button, which is button 1.
+Note, however, that you cannot pass a 1 as a parameter.
+Read the documentation to see what parameters are legal.

 Robotis doing as your program executes.